NiziL/esnpy/README.md

 - Sparse matrix are usually way faster than dense matrix
 - If you want to also use the input vector to compute the output (as in original paper), you'll have to use a `esnpy.DeepESN` with a `None` as the first element of the reservoir config list.
 It will create a simple identity function as the first layer, and so allow a `Trainer` to get access to these data.
+- Use `numpy.random.seed(seed)` before creating a each ESN if you want to compare two indentical reservoir.

 ## Features & Roadmap